andrelom/sdr-server/README.md

 ## Summary

-The container provides the SpyServer application running on port `5555`.
-It also exposes several tools, which are listed below:
+The container runs the AirSpy Server alongside OpenWebRX, providing easy web-based access to radio streams.
+It also comes with other helpful tools:

 | Service   | Description                               | URL                                |
 | --------- | ----------------------------------------- | ---------------------------------- |